Year of entry 2024

 - Conduct an extensive research project alongside one of our internationally recognised research groups, advancing your skills in research planning, execution and reporting with the possibility of your work being published in an international journal.

-- Put theory into practice, with access to specialist facilities and laboratories used by our academics and leading researchers that are fully equipped with the latest technology and research-grade equipment to support your learning.
+- Access specialist facilities and laboratories used by our academics and leading researchers that are fully equipped with the latest technology and research-grade equipment to support your learning.

 A large portion of the MSc is made up of optional modules, and the breadth of physics expertise available at Leeds means that you’re able to study a diverse range of topics (examples listed below).

-You'll be required to take a total of 180 credits – 75 credits from optional modules, while the remaining 105 credits will consist of your independent research project and the Current Research Topics in Physics module.
+You'll be required to take a total of 180 credits.
+75 credits will come from optional modules, while the remaining 105 credits will consist of your independent research project and the Current Research Topics in Physics module.

 The diverse choice of optional modules means you can focus your studies on your own interests.
 Alternatively, we offer five suggested pathways focused on individual specialisms: